 In the days the building was still in use as City Hall, marriages were performed regularly.
 Now princes, former queen Beatrix, even married her Prince Charming here.
 Nowadays the hotel has a wedding chapel where you can be joined in matrimony.
 The historic ambiance with classic French allure of the hotel makes for a fairy tale wedding ceremony.

 Tip!
 Because of the enormous popularity of the hotel (many international pop and movie stars and politicians also like to sleep in the hotel) booking well in advance is highly recommended.
-Click here for availability and the cheapest room rates.

 It’s the ultimate way to ignite your senses and set your taste buds alight.
 You will notice textures you didn’t before, experience intense aromas and yes, at times you will be searching for your cutlery without having a clue.
 At restaurant Ctaste you dine in pitch darkness and that changes everything.
 Finding the last bite on your plate might be challenging, but not seeing what you are eating, makes for an intense tasting experience.
 Disabling a single sense turns your remaining senses such as smell, touch and taste into overdrive.
 You taste something familiar with a mouth feel that evokes memories, but what is it exactly?

 Don’t you want to turn off the light for too long because of the good looks of your companion?
 At Ctaste you can also opt for some drinks with nibbles, like a high wine or high beer with matching snacks.